 Contact Dr. Shawn Allen

-If you live in Houston or The Woodlands and have been unable to achieve relief from sinusitis and other problems with medication, an in-office balloon sinuplasty performed by Dr. Shawn Allen may be the right treatment for you.
+If you live in Houston or The Woodlands and have been unable to achieve relief from sinusitis and other nasal problems with medications and allergy treatment alone, an in-office balloon sinuplasty evaluation by Dr. Shawn Allen is a great next step towards finding relief.
 Contact us to schedule a consultation and learn more about your treatment options.

 1 Friedman M, Schalch P, Lin HC, Mazloom N, Neidich M, Joseph NJ.
 Functional endoscopic dilatation of the sinuses: patient satisfaction, postoperative pain, and cost.
 Am J Rhinol.
 2008 Mar-Apr;22(2):204-9. doi: 10.2500/ajr.2008.22.3155.
 PMID: 18416981.
 Available: https://pubmed.ncbi.nlm.nih.gov/18416981/.
 Accessed October 27, 2022.